suleymanarslan/notebook/logbook.md

 #### January 1
 Woke up at about 4am in a refugee tent in a camp on Syria-Turkey border during the Kobani war.
 Expecting to see the sunrise on east, saw a huge explosion on the south.

+## 2011

+#### October 28

+I moved to US permanently.

+#### August 17

+I came back from my first trip to foreign country.
+It was a beautiful feeling to be back to Turkey.

+#### June 15

+I got a job offer from Zendesk.
+They're going to get me work visa, so I can move to SF.

+#### April 6

+I left Turkey for the first time in my life and flied to San Francisco.